-This innate understanding is perhaps best exemplified in the story of how he got his name.
+This innate understanding is perhaps best exemplified in the story of how Sket One he got his name.

-Why ‘Sket One’?
+Why the name ‘Sket One’?

-“When I first started graffiti, I was about 15 years old, and there was this process of graffiti that you go through where you try to find a name or a nom de plume or some kind of code name for yourself, because you can’t go around writing your name because then you’ll just get caught.
+“I first started graffiti when I was about 15 years old, and there was this process of graffiti that you go through where you try to find a name or a nom de plume or some kind of code name for yourself.
+You can’t go around writing your name because then you’ll just get caught.
 I started playing.
 Being so close to New York, I would take the train into New York on a constant basis to visit family, and you would see all these names written everywhere.
-I got the whole gist of it and was like, “Okay, I need a name.”
+“Okay, I need a name.”

 I hit him up and I was like, “You know, you’re not too serious about graffiti.
 You mind if I start writing ‘Sket?’”
 He was like, “Yeah, go right ahead.”
 That was around the age of 16, so from that point forward, I would write “Sket.”
-That’s where it came from.

 We’re curious about your Kidrobot collaborations.
 What was the first Dunny that you had the chance to work on?

 So I went to an art show in New York.
-It was for Mark Bode, who his father is a very well-known artist called Vaughn Bode and he came out with this character, Cheech Wizard.
+It was for Mark Bode, his father is a very well-known artist called Vaughn Bode and he came out with this character, Cheech Wizard.
 Cheech Wizard was a very influential character in graffiti.
 Graffiti writers would buy this comic book which Vaughn Bode created, and they would take characters out of that comic book and use them in graffiti pieces on the grain.

 It being Japanese influenced toys and graffiti influenced, growing up I loved Shogun Warriors.
 There used to be two-foot Shogun Warriors that I had as a kid.
 So it only felt right to do that particular toy but in this Dunny format.
 It was a Shogun Warrior.
 Would it be my first choice now?
 Definitely not.
 We all start somewhere I guess.
 They chose the design.
 Just because you design something doesn’t mean it was actually going to get made, which has always been a factor of designing toys.

 In graphic design I would see stuff that would be made, but I wouldn’t see it out in the wild, so to say.
 It was print and that was different.
 Yeah, you could still touch paper, but it wasn’t a three-dimensional object that had you on it.
-It was really, really cool.